astrolang/astro/README.md

 * Run tests ➡ ```npm run test:compiler```.

 ### What is Astro?
 Astro is a fun programming language designed for _high-performance numerical-computing_ and _web applications_.
+It is a
 - statically-typed language that
-- compiles to native code and WebAssembly,
+- compiles to WebAssembly and native code,
-- has no GC,
+- requires no (tracing) Garbage Collector,
-- has a syntax similar to [Python](https://en.m.wikipedia.org/wiki/Python_(programming_language)),
+- has an approachable syntax and learning curve,
-- provides full type inference, and
+- provides full type inference for rapid prototyping, and
-- has first-class support for data-race-free concurrency.
+- has built-in support for data-race-free concurrency.

 ### Why create yet another programming language?
 The language creator had a set of requirements (listed above) not met by any single language.
 Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.

 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and the proposed GPU Compute standards will make the web a desirable HPC target in the near future.
 Astro makes developing high-performance web and native apps seamless, easier and less frustrating.

-Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough to develop games, scientific simulations and other real-time software.
+Astro has no runtime-based [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough to develop games, simulations and other real-time software.
 This can make it suitable for embedded software development even though it's not a goal.

 In addition, Astro makes several design decisions that benefit numerical computing applications.
 For example, it has builtin support for matrices, vectorization, unicode identifiers, etc.

-In order to match up with the expressiveness and productivity level of dynamic programming languages, Astro adds full type inference, and several other high-level language features that increase productivity.
+In order to match up with the expressiveness and productivity of dynamic programming languages, Astro adds full type inference, and several other high-level language features that reduce boilerplate code commonly associated with statically-typed languages.
 It feels like a scripting language for the most part.
-A typical Astro program looks very much like its Python translation.

 #### Python
 ```python